mustafaahmed-f/ecommerce_admin_dashboard/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

+5. Use main config to add your sidebar items and main title.

+6. Follow the structure to add your new modules.

 ## Adding New Modules

 1. Add your module to `utils/mainConfig.ts`
-2. Create the necessary components in `features/[module]/components`
-3. Add validation schemas in `mongoDB/validationSchemas`
+2. Add validation schemas in `mongoDB/validationSchemas`
-4. Create the Mongoose model in `mongoDB/models`
+3. Create the Mongoose model in `mongoDB/models`
+4. Create the necessary sub components in `features/[module]/components`
 5. Add business logic in `features/[module]/services`
+6. Add types in `features/[module]/types`
+7. Add utils in `features/[module]/utils`
+8. Add table columns in `features/[module]/components`

 ## Contributing